On orthogonal local models of Hodge type: An Affine Chart

 Let $\Lambda$ in $V$ be a vertex lattice.
 So, $\Lambda \, \subset_l\, \Lambda^{\vee} \, \subset_{l'}\, \pi^{-1} \Lambda$ with $l+l'=d$.
 Here $l$ (respectively $l'$) is the length $l=\text{lg}( \Lambda^{\vee}/ \Lambda)$ (respectively $l'=\text{lg}(\pi^{-1} \Lambda /\Lambda^{\vee} )$).
 We assume that $l > 1 $ and $l' > 1 $.

 For the following we refer the reader to Rapoport-Zink's book \cite{RZ}, Appendix on Normal forms of lattice chains.
-They show that after an \'etale base change (i.e an unramified base change) we can find an $O_F$-basis $\{e_i\}$ of $ \Lambda $ with the following property:
+More precisely, by \cite[Appendix, Proposition A.21]{RZ}, after an \'etale base change (i.e. an unramified base change) we can find an $O_F$-basis $\{e_i\}$ of $ \Lambda $ with the following property:

 For $d=2n$: \begin{enumerate} \item \textbf{Split form:} $\Lambda=\oplus_{i=1}^d O_F\cdot e_i$ with

 We have $\Lambda\, {\subset}_l\, \Lambda^{\vee}$ where $l=2r$.

 \item \textbf{Quasi-split form:} $\Lambda=\oplus_{i=1}^d O_F\cdot e_i$ with